lonelydev/caloohpay/README.md

 ### Customizing Rates

-CalOohPay supports custom compensation rates via a configuration file.
-Create a `.caloohpay.json` file in your project root or home directory:
+You can customize compensation rates by creating a `.caloohpay.json` file:

 ```json
 {